jeanlauliac/mekano/ROADMAP.md

 Fancy features to add:

+  * When a target appears both in a multi and in a single transformation:

+        *.c Compile => *.o ;
+        foo.c foo.h Compile -> foo.o ;

+    Then the single transformation replaces the other.
+This allows specifics.

   * A `foreach` keyword expanding for each prerequisite, for example:

         foreach(foo.c bar.c) lib.h Compile -> foo.o bar.o foo.d bar.d